 Is POTS a disability?

-Our attorneys are well experienced in handling disability cases for years.
-We have been handling significant settlements and verdicts for clients across the nation on different disability cases.
-Our goal is to offer legal assistance beyond business to individuals in need and facing crises due to disability.
-If you have been suffering from POTS disability for more than twelve months, here is what you will need to know.
+Our attorneys have years of disability claim experience.
+We have obtained significant settlements and favorable verdicts for clients on a multitude of disability cases.
+Our goal is to offer exceptional legal assistance to individuals who may be facing financial crises due to disability.
+If you have been suffering from a POTS disability that has lasted, or is expected to last, for more than twelve months, there is some important information that you should know.

 The typical symptoms of POTS